Gautam Buddha’s Life And Teaching

 The teachings of Buddhism have been compiled by the Brahmin disciples under three Pitaka.

 3. Abhidhamma Piṭaka

-They are composed in Pali language.
+They are composed in the Pali language.
 In Buddhism, they attain the same place as Vedas in Hinduism.

 Most of the Prophets of Lord Buddha were promoted by Emperor Ashoka.
 Ashok’s heart changed from the massacre of the Kalinga war, he assimilated the teachings of Mahatma Buddha and conveyed these teachings to the masses by writing them.
 Bhimrao Ambedkar was also a follower of Buddhism.